 - the functioning of the planning, monitoring and reporting processes;

-- the Agency's risk assessment process, and
+- the Agency's risk assessment process; and

 - the efficiency of the control procedures.

-The introduced specific ex-ante controls have provided reasonable assurance on the legality and regularity of activities.
+The specific ex-ante controls that were introduced have provided reasonable assurance on the legality and regularity of activities.
 They encompass the entire system of ex-ante controls and checks performed on both the operational and financial activities.
 The financial management has been strengthened by a number of measures, including by introducing clear guidelines on major processes and clear definitions of roles and responsibilities in the financial workflow.

-Strict management supervision has been performed through regular review of the level of the implementation of the Annual Work Programme (AWP) activities, including assessment of involved risks and the definition of preventive measures, where relevant.
-Senior management was meeting on a monthly basis to discuss statutory deadlines and requirements, internal processes and operational milestones.
-The outcomes of these meetings were recorded and followed-up.
+Strict management supervision has been performed through regular review of the level of the implementation of the annual work programme (AWP) activities, including assessment of involved risks and the definition of preventive measures, where relevant.
+The senior management met monthly to discuss statutory deadlines and requirements, internal processes and operational milestones.
+The outcomes of these meetings were recorded and followed up.
 Other coordination meetings, including departmental meetings, were held regularly during the year.